Decomposing Global Feature Effects Based on Feature Interactions: Real-World Applications

-Thus, our analysis has discovered a potentially learned bias regarding ethnicity and gender of the defendant, potentially resulting in more severe predicted risk of recidivism for some defendants than for others.
-Note that we applied GADGET on an ML model that is fitted on the COMPAS scores and not directly on COMPAS.
-Consequently, we are not able to draw conclusions about the learned effects of the underlying commercial black-box model.
+Note that we applied GADGET to an ML model that is fitted on the COMPAS scores and not directly on COMPAS.
+Consequently, we are unable to draw conclusions about the learned effects of the underlying commercial black-box model.
 However, GADGET is model-agnostic and can be applied to any accessible black-box model.